mseonKim/URP-VolumetricFog-ForwardPlus/README.md

 3. DiffuseGI does not contribute to lighting
 4. Noise texture is not supported
-5. The number of Local Smoke Volumes is 4 at maximum.
+5. The number of Local Smoke Volume is 4 at maximum.
 6. Volumetric lighting is only enabled in a scene view in edit mode.
 If playing, only enabled in a game view.